Asynchronous Exclusive Selection: Technical Preliminaries

 \Paragraph{Graphs.}

-Let $G=(V,W,E)$ be a simple bipartite graph, with the nodes partitioned into the set of \emph{inputs~$V$} and the set of \emph{outputs~$W$}, and $E$ as the set of edges.
-We say that graph $G$ has \emph{input-degree $\Delta$} if each node in~$V$ is connected to exactly $\Delta$ neighbors in~$W$.
-A node $v\in W$ is a \emph{unique neighbor of set $S\subseteq V$} if $v$ is adjacent to exactly one node in~$S$.
-Graph~$G$ is said to be an \emph{$(L,\Delta,\varepsilon)$-lossless-expander} if $\Delta$ is the input-degree of $G$ and every subset $X$ of $V$ of size $|X|\le L$ has more than $(1-\varepsilon)|X|\Delta$ neighbors in~$W$.
+Let $G=(V,W,E)$ be a simple bipartite graph.
+This notation means that the vertices are partitioned into the set of \emph{inputs~$V$} and the set of \emph{outputs~$W$}, $E$ is the set of edges, and each edge has one endpoint in $V$ and the other in~$W$.
+We say that graph $G$ has \emph{input-degree $\Delta$} if each vertex in~$V$ is connected to exactly $\Delta$ neighbors in~$W$.
+A graph~$G$ is said to be an \emph{$(L,\Delta,\varepsilon)$-lossless expander}, for a natural number $L$, if $\Delta$ is the input-degree of $G$ and each subset $X$ of $V$ of size $|X|\le L$ has at least $(1-\varepsilon)\Delta\cdot |X|$ neighbors in~$W$.
+A vertex $v\in W$ is a \emph{unique neighbor of set $S\subseteq V$} if vertex~$v$ is adjacent to exactly one vertex in~$S$.